savanarohit/Jenkins/README.md

 ## What is Jenkins

-Jenkins – an open source automation server which enables developers around the world to reliably build, test, and deploy their software
+Jenkins – an open-source automation server that enables developers around the world to reliably build, test, and deploy their software

 ## Jenkins Installation on AWS EC2 Ubuntu 22.04 Instance